• Home

 Much of this Yucatan cuisine has roots in traditional Mayan cooking, yet with heavy influences from Europe, the Caribbean, and other Mexican regions.
 The culmination of cooking cultures makes for some interesting local cuisine to try in Merida.
 That’s what makes eating one of the best things to do in Merida!

-• Sopa de lima: A hearty soup loaded with shredded turkey in a deliciously tangy broth thanks to the namesake lime juice.
+- Sopa de lima: (Lime soup) A hearty soup loaded with shredded turkey in a deliciously tangy broth thanks to the namesake lime juice.

-• Papadzules: A great vegetarian dish of hard boil eggs, wrapped in tortillas and topped with a pumpkin seed sauce.
+- Papadzules: A great local vegetarian dish of hard-boiled eggs, wrapped in tortillas and topped with a pumpkin seed sauce.

-• Huevos Motuleños: A Yucatan breakfast dish, named from the nearby town of Motul.
+- Huevos Motuleños: A Yucatan breakfast dish, named after the nearby town of Motul where it originated.
 It’s composed of tortillas with eggs, beans, and cheese that’s covered in a salsa and topped with chopped ham and peas.

 Also, be sure to try Heather’s absolute favorite Yucatan snack, marquesitas.
-(You can thank us later, after biting into this unique sweet and savory treat.)
+(You can thank us later, after biting into this unique sweet and savory street food in Merida.)
 Marquesita stands are easily found everywhere throughout Merida.

 What is a marquesita?
 See our video demonstration below:

 So where do you find all this yummy Yucatan food in Merida?
-We wrote a separate post that details what we suggest are some of the best restaurants in Merida for local cuisine!
+We wrote a separate post that details what we suggest are some of our favorite places for local eats.
+Read: Best Restaurants in Merida for Local Cuisine and Value.
+(Note, we need to update that article for 2024, but it should still give you some solid places to try.)

 The #1 Thing to Do in Merida, Mexico: Day Trips!